Lindsay Kemp

 Lindsay Keith Kemp (3 May 1938 – 24 August 2018) was a British dancer, actor, teacher, mime artist, and choreographer.

-He was probably best known for his 1974 flagship production of Flowers, a mime and music show based on Jean Genet's novel Our Lady of the Flowers, in which he played the lead role of 'Divine'.
-Owing to its homosexual themes and perceived decadence, reviews were sometimes hostile, but it was widely considered a theatrical and sensory sensation, and it toured globally for many years.
+He was probably best known for his 1974 flagship production of Flowers, a mime and music show based on Jean Genet's novel Our Lady of the Flowers, in which he played the lead role of Divine.
+Owing to its gay themes and perceived decadence, reviews were sometimes hostile, but it was widely considered a theatrical and sensory sensation, and it toured globally for many years.
+Kemp appeared in films roles in The Wicker Man (1973), Derek Jarman's Sebastiane (1976) and Jubilee (1977) the Kate Bush short film The Line, the Cross & the Curve (1994) and Todd Haynes' Velvet Goldmine (1998).
 He was also a mentor to David Bowie and Kate Bush.

 Early life

-Kemp was born in Birkenhead, but grew up in South Shields, near Newcastle upon Tyne.
+Kemp was born in his parental home, 'Tyneholme', Coombe Road, in Irby, Wirral, but grew up in South Shields, near Newcastle upon Tyne.
 His father, a seaman, was lost at sea in 1940.
 According to Kemp, he danced from early childhood: "I'd dance on the kitchen table to entertain the neighbours.
 I mean, it was a novelty in South Shields to see a little boy in full make-up dancing on pointe.
 Finally it got a bit too much for my mother, and she decided to send me to boarding school at the age of eight, hoping that it would knock some sense into me."
-Kemp's mother moved away from South Shields, and Kemp attended Bearwood College, near Wokingham, a school for the sons of merchant seamen.
+Kemp's mother moved away from South Shields, and Kemp attended Bearwood College, near Wokingham, Berkshire, a school for the sons of merchant seamen.
 He and his mother later moved to Bradford, Yorkshire, where Kemp attended Bradford Art College before studying dance with Hilde Holger and mime with Marcel Marceau.
-In the 1950s, he did National Service in the RAF.
+In the 1950s, Kemp did National Service in the RAF.
 In an interview with the BBC, he fondly remembered being shouted at for being unable to march properly due to his desire to dance.